BenevolentD/docker-containers/mumble/README.md

 docker-mumble
 ==================

-This is a Dockerfile setup for Mumble.
-Client for low latency VoIP chat.
+This is a Dockerfile setup for Mumble specifically geared toward unraid.

 Edit /config/mumble-server.ini